Kitch41/Webapps-From-Scratch-23-24/README.md

 #### Checklist
 - Get death animations ❌(failed, then found new way) ✅
-- Get movement directions ❌(failed)
+- Get movement directions ❌(failed, Couldnt get it working due to transform)
 - work on team project ✅